 Preserving lesbian history

-The Lesbian Information, Library and Archives Centre (LILAC) in Wellington has a large collection of lesbian literature.
-The Lesbian and Gay Archives of New Zealand (LAGANZ) is housed at the Alexander Turnbull Library.
-The archive holds manuscripts, oral histories, memorabilia, and published materials on lesbian histories.
-It also includes the lesbian Waxing Moon archives from Hamilton.
-The Charlotte Museum Trust in Auckland preserves lesbian artefacts as well as literature and oral histories.
+The Lesbian Information, Library and Archives Centre (LILAC) has a large collection of lesbian literature.
+The Lesbian and Gay Archives of New Zealand (LAGANZ), housed at the Alexander Turnbull Library, includes manuscripts, oral histories, memorabilia, and published materials on lesbian histories.
+The lesbian Waxing Moon archives from Hamilton form part of this archive.
+The Charlotte Museum Trust preserves lesbian artefacts as well as literature and oral histories.

 No marriage for Mabel

-Early politician Mabel Howard, New Zealand’s first woman cabinet minister, is believed to have been a lesbian, although she did not openly identify herself as such.
-When Howard appeared smartly attired at the launch of her final electoral campaign in 1963, at the age of 69, an audience member asked if she was getting married.
-Howard rejoined, ‘Married?
-I’ve dodged it so far and I will dodge it now.’2
+Politician Mabel Howard, New Zealand’s first woman cabinet minister, is believed to have been a lesbian, although she did not openly identify herself as such.
+When Howard appeared smartly attired at the launch of her election campaign in 1963, at the age of 69, an audience member asked if she was getting married.
+Howard retorted, ‘Married?
+I’ve dodged it so far and I will dodge it now.’3